 Founder & Chairman of the Board

-Pierce is Professor of Applied & Computational Mathematics and Bioengineering at the California Institute of Technology, where his research group has developed molecular mechanisms, design principles, and computational algorithms that enable the rational design and construction of dynamic molecular devices.
-He is a co-founder of the disciplines of molecular programming and dynamic nucleic acid nanotechnology.
+Pierce is Professor of Applied & Computational Mathematics and Bioengineering at the California Institute of Technology, where his research group has developed mechanisms, principles, and algorithms that enable the rational design and construction of dynamic nucleic acid devices that function in vitro, in situ, and in vivo.
+He is a co-founder of the field of dynamic nucleic acid nanotechnology.
 Pierce graduated as valedictorian from Princeton University in 1993 with a BSE in Mechanical & Aerospace Engineering, and then completed a DPhil in Applied Mathematics in 1997 as a Rhodes Scholar at the University of Oxford.
 Arriving at Caltech as a Senior Postdoctoral Scholar in Computational Molecular Biology in 1998, Pierce joined the Caltech faculty in 2000, and served as Executive Officer of the Department of Bioengineering during the formative years from 2007–2013.
 Pierce has received the Fox Prize in Numerical Analysis, a National Science Foundation CAREER Award, the Feynman Prize for Excellence in Teaching, and has been named a Guggenheim Fellow, a Christensen Fellow at the University of Oxford, and the 74th Eastman Visiting Professor at the University of Oxford.